kamalsaleh/CartesianCategories.jl/docs/src/AutoDocTests.tst.autogen.md

 julia> Display( OI )
 A CAP category with name Opposite( InitialCategory( ) ):

-17 primitive operations were used to derive 17 operations for this category which mathematically
+17 primitive operations were used to derive 17 operations for this category which not yet algorithmically
-* IsEquippedWithHomomorphismStructure (but not yet algorithmically)
+* IsEquippedWithHomomorphismStructure
+and furthermore mathematically
 * IsInitialCategory

 ```